Githubguy132010/BijbelQuiz/docs/EMERGENCY_SYSTEM.md

    - Use the `test_emergency_api.js` script to test the API
    - Or use the provided Python tool: `python3 emergency_message_tool.py`
    - Set your admin token in the tool's interface

+## Testing

+To test the emergency message system:
+1. Run the `emergency_message_tool.py` script
+2. Enter a valid admin token
+3. Type a test message
+4. Click "Send Message"
+5. The message should appear in the app within 5 minutes (or restart the app to see it immediately)

 ## Best Practices